SAIRAJ41/App-Development-Experiments/README.md

 It highlights connecting Flutter and React Native apps with Firebase, managing asynchronous data, and implementing cloud-based CRUD operations.

 11. Rest-Api :
 A mobile news application built with Flutter that demonstrates how to work with a live REST API.
-This app fetches and displays current news headlines by consuming the free newsapi.org service.A
+This app fetches and displays current news headlines by consuming the free newsapi.org service.

+12. Authorization :
+This experiment focuses on implementing secure user authentication and authorization using Firebase Authentication.
+It demonstrates sign-up, login, and logout functionality with both Email/Password and Google Sign-In methods.
+The experiment was implemented in Flutter, ensuring consistent user access control across platforms.

 📁 Repository Structure
 Each experiment is organized in its own folder, containing all the necessary source code files, a README.md specific to that project, and a screenshot of the output.
 This makes it easy to navigate and understand each individual experiment.